Jerry Moran

 Raised in Plainville, Kansas, Moran graduated from the University of Kansas and the University of Kansas School of Law.
-He worked in private law and was the state special assistant attorney general (1982–85) and deputy attorney of Rooks County (1987–95).
+He worked in private law and was the state special assistant attorney general (1982–1985) and deputy attorney of Rooks County (1987–1995).
 He served in the Kansas Senate from 1989 to 1997 and was majority leader for his last two years.
 He was elected to the House of Representatives in 1996 and spent seven terms there with little electoral opposition.
-He was elected to the U.S. Senate in 2010 after defeating fellow U.S. Representative Todd Tiahrt in a contentious primary.
+He was elected to the U.S. Senate in 2010 after defeating fellow U.S. representative Todd Tiahrt in a contentious primary.
 He was reelected to the Senate in 2016 and 2022.

-Moran became the senior senator and dean of the Kansas congressional delegation in 2021 when Pat Roberts retired from the Senate.
+Moran has been the dean of the Kansas congressional delegation since 2021, when Senator Pat Roberts retired.

 Early life, education, and career

 Moran was born in Great Bend, Kansas, the son of Madeline Eleanor (née Fletcher) and Raymond Edwin "Ray" Moran.
 He was raised in Plainville.
 He attended Fort Hays State University before enrolling at the University of Kansas in Lawrence, where he earned a Bachelor of Science degree in economics in 1976.
-While attending the University of Kansas, he worked as a summer intern for U.S. Representative Keith Sebelius in 1974, when impeachment proceedings were being prepared against President Richard Nixon.
+While attending the University of Kansas, he worked as a summer intern for U.S. representative Keith Sebelius in 1974, when impeachment proceedings were being prepared against President Richard Nixon.

 Moran worked as a banker before receiving his Juris Doctor from the University of Kansas School of Law in 1982.
 He practiced law at Stinson, Mag & Fizzell in Kansas City, and later joined Jeter & Larson Law Firm in Hays, where he practiced for 15 years.
-In addition to his law practice, he served as the state special assistant attorney general (1982–85) and deputy county attorney of Rooks County (1987–95).
+In addition to his law practice, he served as the state special assistant attorney general (1982–1985) and deputy county attorney of Rooks County (1987–1995).
 He also served as an adjunct professor of political science at Fort Hays State University.